RahulSinghazm/How-to-install-Git/README.md

 # Installing Git on Windows
-Download Git from Git for Windows and install it.
+Download Git from Git for Windows and install it->https://gitforwindows.org.